top of page

 This is what truly sets this photo tour apart compared to regular tours.
 Your photography guides will be shooting alongside you and helping you get in the best possible position.

-In the afternoons we will have time to explore back at the resort with the cultural interpreters, kayaking, paddle boarding, ocean swimming, nature walks and for for education and photography opportunities as well as editing sessions.
+In the afternoons we will have time to explore back at the resort with our Cultural interpreters.
+Guests can enjoy kayaking, paddle boarding, ocean swimming, nature walks.
+Additionally, there will be further education and photography opportunities as well as editing sessions.

-You'll be able to relax and enjoy the lodge amenities.
+Then you'll be able to relax and enjoy the lodge amenities!

 PS.
-Even if you're not a photographer... this will be the ultimate viewing experience and when others are editing at the lodge, you can enjoy stand up paddle boarding, yoga, foraging an all the other lodge amenities listed below.
+Even if you're not a photographer... this will be the ultimate viewing experience and when others are editing at the lodge, you can enjoy stand up paddle boarding, yoga, foraging, and all the other lodge amenities listed below.

 Klahoose Wilderness Resort - Photo Tour